Feeling stressed? Helpful tips for managing one day at a time

 2. Baum, A (1990).
 “Stress, Intrusive Imagery, and Chronic Distress,” Health Psychology, Vol 6, pp 653-675

-perceived age in middle and later life.
+3. Ward R. A. (2013).
+Change in perceived age in middle and later life.
 The International Journal of Aging and Development, 76, 251-267.